adamllryan/notes/CSE3521 - AI Survey/03_informed_search.md

 Admissible heuristics can slow down bad plans but not outweigh the true costs.

 A heuristic is **consistent** (or monotonic) if $h(n) <= c(n, a, n') + h(n')$ for all $n$, $n'$, where $c(n, a, n')$ is the cost of taking action $a$ in state $n$ to reach state $n'$.

+When dealing with A* search, we should allow revisits and use a consistent heuristic w/ a closed set to avoid revisits.